 The Greek poet Sappho is one of the greatest poets in classical literature.
 Her lyric poetry is among the finest ever written, and although little of her work has survived and little is known about her, she is regarded not just as one of the greatest women poets, but often as the greatest woman poet in world literature.
-She lived on the island of Lesbos around 600bc and even in her lifetime, her work was widely known and admired in the Greek world.
+She lived on the island of Lesbos around 600 BC and even in her lifetime, her work was widely known and admired in the Greek world.
 Plato called her 'the tenth muse', and she was a major influence on other poets, from Horace and Catullus to more recent lyric poets.
 Yet in later centuries, speculation about her sexuality has tended to diminish her poetic reputation.
 One medieval pope considered her so subversive that her poems were burnt.
 Some of her poems were written for the women she loved, but her circle of women friends and admirers was not unlike Socrates' circle of followers.
 She may have been a lesbian in the modern sense, or she may not, but to call her a lesbian poet is an over-simplification.
 What remains is her poetry, or the fragments which have survived of it, and her intense, sensuous, highly acoomplished love poems are among the finest in any language.
-Bloodaxe published Josephine Balmer's translation of her surviving poetry, Poems & Fragments, in 1992.
+Bloodaxe published Josephine Balmer's translation of her surviving poetry, Poems & Fragments, in 1992, followed in 2018 by a second, expanded edition including fragments discovered in recent years.

 Books by Sappho